The-Politico/politico-civic-demography/README.md

   └── ...
 ```

 The data structure will differ depending on the type of file and the setup of your census tables in the admin.
-Here are four samples for a data table of median age with a total code of `001E`.
+Here are four samples for a data table of "median age" with a "total" code of `001E`.
 In our sample admin we have the code inputted twice: once with a label of `total` and once with no label.

 ##### National Districts File
 ```python